nucccc/curve_similarities/readme.md

 ### DTW and Frechet distances

-Frechet and DTW distances require in input two curves with a different number of rows, but with the same length for the rows:
+Frechet and DTW distances require in input two curves, potentially with different lengths.

+`frechet` and `dtw` are designed to receive in input a couple of types satisfying `DistMatCalc` trait, meaning that a pairwise distance matrix can be calculated out of them.
+At the moment the trait is implemented for:
+- `ndarray::Array1<T>` with `T` being a float
+- `ndarray::Array2<T>` with `T` being a float

+As a third argument a `DistMetric` enum is necessary to specify the type of pairwise distance calculation.

+#### DistMetric

+Since the underlying calculation is based on the pairwise distance between every row, it is possible to specify the pairwise distance metric, which can be either:
+- `DistMetric::Euclidean`
+- `DistMetric::Manhattan`

+#### `ndarray::Array1<T>` input

+When providing in input a `ndarray::Array1` input, each element of the array is going to be considered as a single sample:

 ```rust
 use curve_similarities::{frechet, DistMetric};